Qualification: CHC33015 Certificate III in Individual Support (Disability)

 - Have a referral from an approved participation referral agent.

-Persons from a CaLD background* must be unemployed or under-employed, must be born overseas** and hold the following documentation that may include but is not limited to:
+Persons from a CaLD background* must be unemployed, must be born overseas** and hold the following documentation that may include but is not limited to:

 - A humanitarian visa; or